aligator/OSRailwayTrain/README.md

 - OverTheAir update capability if configured properly.
 Updates have to be installed using Platformio.
 - Configurable smooth speed change.
 - Force speed change (e.g. immediate stop)
+- Set backlights. (the red lights)
+- Set Headlights. (the white lights)

 # Prequisites